sprintersb/atest/README.md

 * You want to use a flash size other than shipped with `crt<mcu>.o`.

-* Use `-s -1` if you don't want to specify a flash size and also don't want to use the flash size from `.note.gnu.avr.deviceinfo`.  avrtest will use a core-specific default value.
+* Use `-s -1` if you don't want to specify a flash size and also don't want to use the flash size from `.note.gnu.avr.deviceinfo`.
+AVRtest will use a core-specific default value.

 `-q`: Quiet Operation
 =============================================

-With `-q` turned on, avrtest will print no messages except the ones explicitly requested by:
+With `-q` turned on, AVRtest will print no messages except the ones explicitly requested by:

   - `-runtime`